pgx-ml-lab/ml-mr/README.md

 ```

 The configuration should define how to read a dataset, what algorithm to fit as well as configuration parameter samplers.

+To control the number of workers fitting models in parallel, use the ``--n-workers`` argument.

 Simple examples can be found in this repository's "examples" directory.